 The “Coolies” of Guyana, South America

 People of East Indian descent in Guyana regularly refer to themselves and each others as “coolie” without any offence intended or construed.
-People of other races sometimes speak to and of East Indians using the reference term “coolie” with hardly anyone taking offence to it.
+People of other races sometimes speak to and of East Indians using the colloquial expression “coolie” with hardly anyone taking offence to it.

 As a result of the British Education system, a large fraction of East Indian Guyanese scaled the ladder of success to become teachers, doctors, businessmen, bankers, engineers, lawyers, politicians, etc. Further, living in Guyana provided a much greater opportunity to migrate to First World countries such as the United States, Canada, and even the motherland England.
 This is partly because English became the official language of Guyana and was taught in school.

 Depending on the setting and context, the term “coolie” as a racial slur may carry a sting of offensiveness, but it is not considered as offensive as the term “nigger” which was used to brand African slaves.

 I came across this word when I worked in Hong Kong.
 It was used to refer to labourers.
 Hong Kong was of course a british colony and the term may have been adopted by the british administration.